cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-chimera.md

 1. Change the Signing mode to `Export`, then click `Start`
 1. Save the newly made `.ipa` file to the same place where you saved Chimera originally

-From here, whenever you need to sideload Chimera, use the newly made `.ipa` file instead.
+Repeat steps 1 through 3 of this section, and moving forward, whenever you need to sideload Chimera, use the newly made `.ipa` file instead.

 :::

-1. Enter in your Apple ID
+4. Enter in your Apple ID
 1. Enter in your password
     - Sideloadly must make a request to it's servers in order to work with free developer accounts.
 If you are not OK with this, you may use an alternate Apple ID.